Probing the chiral magnetic wave in pPb and PbPb collisions at $ \sqrt{\smash[b]{s_{_{\mathrm{NN}}}}} = $ 5.02 TeV using charge-dependent azimuthal anisotropies: Event and track selections

 The \pPb data at $\sqrtsNN = 5.02\TeV$, collected in 2013 using the CMS detector, correspond to an integrated luminosity of 35\nbinv.
-The beam energies are 1.58\TeV per nucleon for the lead nuclei and 4\TeV for the protons.
-A subset of peripheral \PbPb data at $\sqrtsNN = 5.02\TeV$ collected in 2015 (30--90\% centrality, where centrality is defined as the fraction of the total inelastic cross section, with 0\% denoting the most central collisions~\cite{Chatrchyan:2012ta}) is also used.
+A subset of peripheral \PbPb data at $\sqrtsNN = 5.02\TeV$ collected in 2015 (30--90\% centrality, where centrality is defined as the fraction of the total inelastic cross section, with 0\% denoting the most central collisions~\cite{Chatrchyan:2012ta}), is also used.
 The sample is reconstructed with the same algorithm as the \pPb data, in order to compare directly the two systems at similar multiplicities.
 The event reconstruction, event selection and the trigger, including the dedicated triggers to collect a large sample of high-multiplicity \pPb events, are identical to those used in previous CMS particle correlation measurements~\cite{Chatrchyan:2013nka,Khachatryan:2010gv,Khachatryan:2016got}.
 In the offline analysis of \pPb (\PbPb) collisions, hadronic events are selected by requiring the presence of at least one (three) energy deposit(s) greater than 3\GeV in each of the two HF calorimeters.
 Events are also required to contain a primary vertex within 15\unit{cm} of the nominal interaction point along the beam axis and 0.15\unit{cm} in the transverse direction.
 In the \pPb data sample, there is a 3\% probability to have at least one additional interaction in the same bunch crossing (pileup).
 After the procedure used to reject pileup events is applied, the remaining sample has a purity of 99.8\% for single collision events~\cite{Chatrchyan:2013nka}.
 The pileup in \PbPb data is negligible.